mzanana/1337-Circle4/MiniShell/README.md

 We will take a look how to work with multiple processes inside our C programs and how to communicate between them.

+**But first!
+What is a process ?**
+A process is an instance of a computer program that is being executed, the program is a static set of instructions, while the process is a dynamic execution of those instructions.

 ## fork() Function

 `fork()` is a system call used for creating a new process in Linux systems which is called the **child process**, it returns :